nichitaa/notifyx/acai/README.md

 # Acai

-app that will run on different nodes and act as a distributed gateway & broadcast the notifications
+Gateway build on top of Phoenix Channels that will broadcast notifications and act as a Gateway, connecting user requests with dedicated services